cmdocumentation/housing-affordability-analysis/README.md

 Immigrants in Canada face significantly elevated housing affordability burdens in early career (ages 25–44), where they are 1.7–2.0x more likely to spend 30%+ of income on shelter than Canadian-born peers.
 However, this burden is not permanent: by mid-career (45–54), immigrants show marked improvement, and by age 65+, housing affordability patterns largely converge with non-immigrants.
 This analysis reveals a delayed but recoverable trajectory rather than persistent disadvantage.

-**Research Question:** Do immigrants face higher housing affordability barriers than Canadian-born residents?
+**Research question:** Do immigrants face higher housing affordability barriers than Canadian-born residents?
 How does burden vary by age?

 ---